 Sharing data makes it possible for researchers to validate research results, to reuse data for teaching and further research, and can increase the impact of that research (Piwowar 2007).
-Sharing is also required by an increasing number of funders and publishers.
-Funders seek to maximize the impact of the research they fund by encouraging or requiring data sharing.
-Publishers seek to ensure the research they publish is reproducible, and that sufficient information is included for the scholarly record.
-While sharing data may pose challenges of "ethical, cultural, legal, financial, or technical nature," it can also pave the way for "more open, ethical, and sustainable science" (Figueiredo 2017).
+Sharing is also required by an increasing number of funders and publishers who seek to maximize the impact of research, ensure results are reproducible, and that sufficient information is included for the scholarly record.

-Data sharing encompasses all strategies by which an investigator might make their data available to a broader audience, but not all sharing strategies allow for long-term preservation.
-Archives and data repositories have data experts who can provide curation services and long-term management of your data.
-Archiving your data in a trusted respository will allow for the data to be preserved into the future.
-We encourage researchers to first contact a trusted repository, including the following options:
+There are a range of options for sharing your data with a broad audience, including a number of data repositories that provide varying levels of access and support (see below for more information on choosing a repository).
+Archives and data repositories with data experts who can provide curation services and long-term management of your data will allow for the data to be preserved into the future.
+We encourage researchers to first contact a trusted repository, e.g. one of the following options:

-- deposit to a curated discipline agnostic repository like Dryad
+- deposit to a curated discipline agnostic repository e.g. Dryad

 - deposit to Cornell’s digital repository (eCommons)

-Other options for sharing may be preferred or required by a publisher, although they are not curated and do not guarantee long-term preservation.
-These include:
+Other options for sharing that may be preferred or required by a publisher may not be curated and do not guarantee long-term preservation, e.g.:

 - submission to a journal publisher in conjunction with a related publication